Time is a shapeshifter at Mission San Juan Bautista.

 Even the cat doors are still visible.

-Of course, the church was only one of the mission’s buildings.
+The church was only one of the mission’s buildings.
 Like all of the Spanish missions, San Juan Bautista needed to be self-supporting in order to survive.
 That required housing, a kitchen, storage, workshops, and other working spaces.

 Many of these functional spaces would have been built around the mission’s courtyard to enclose it.
 However, only one wing still remains.